top of page

 It's a typical excuse that overlooks how millions of these actions add up over time.

-25. Carelessness or inattentiveness
+25. Carelessness or Inattentiveness

 Some littering is not intentional; people simply drop or leave waste without thinking about it.